elgentos/magento2-cypress-testing-suite/README.md

 ### No extensibility / inheritance of tests
 You need to copy the whole suite into your project.
 We are open to suggestions on how to solve this, see [Discussions](https://github.com/elgentos/magento2-cypress-testing-suite/discussions).

+### Checkout tests are for the Luma (fallback) checkout
+We haven't made tests for the Hyvä React Checkout yet.
+PR's are definitely welcome now that [we have a stable version](https://github.com/hyva-themes/magento2-react-checkout).

 ## Progress
 We are at 62%; 48 out of 78 tests are done.